rootsofmind/m3u-radio-music-playlists/README.md

 `---randomized.m3u` is exactly like the everything stream but every line was shuffled and randomized

-both files have had extra info, cover images and duplicate links removed to make them smaller and easier to download and load into a player, every time i push an update these two files will also get updated and the randomized stream will also get shuffled again
+both files have had extra info, cover images and duplicate links removed to make them smaller and easier to download/load into a player, every time i push an update these two files will also get updated and the randomized stream will also get shuffled again

 ### How to listen to these?
 in the terminal, do this: